Prevailed before Spain’s Constitutional Court in a landmark case that sets a high standard of review for awards

 Our arbitration team advises clients before, during and after the arbitration proceeding.
 These services include:

 Our lawyers have participated in many significant investment arbitrations as counsel, party-appointed arbitrator or presiding arbitrator, including some doctrinally decisive arbitrations, and have unparalleled expertise in this field.
-Current instructions as counsel include the representation of investors in ICSID proceedings against Venezuela and Honduras.
+Current instructions as counsel include the representation of claimants in investor-State proceedings against sovereign entities in Latin America, the Middle East and Central Asia.

 Our attorneys are thoroughly acquainted with the particularities of investment arbitration, as well as the applicable procedural rules and the extensive case law.
 We have participated in investor-State proceedings initiated as a result of expropriation (direct or indirect) and other violations of the substantive protections contained in international instruments, such as bilateral and multilateral investment protection treaties and other agreements to promote investments, as well as international administrative contracts.
 Our experience includes arbitrations pursuant to the Energy Charter Treaty (ECT) and the North American Free Trade Agreement (NAFTA).